FOHH Unveils Commemorative Plaques

 Interested?
 The Friends are taking orders.
 The plaques come in two sizes: a smaller 6” x 3.75” version (priced at $329 through May 23) and a larger 8.5” x 5.25” custom version (priced at $449) that adds your address and the date your house was built.
 They’re not inexpensive, but $100 of the price goes to FOHH and their worthy park and community programs.
 And if you can manage a screwdriver, you can install them yourself without much trouble.

-The crowd of about sixty gave the plaques an enthusiastic reception, with high praise for the elegance of the design, and over 20 people signed up for them on the spot.
-Not everyone was convinced; just the idea of being “historic” makes some modernists wince, and a few wondered if the plaques weren’t a bit like museum labels.
-Hollin Hills is historic, of course — but it wears that label lightly, and some may find the plaques, for all their appeal, a bit formal.
-Either way, they’re subtle enough to make a certain statement without calling too much attention to themselves — and may even win a nod from the architectural history crowd.
+The crowd of about sixty gave the plaques an enthusiastic reception, with high praise for both the design and execution, and over 20 people signed up for them on the spot.
+This being Hollin Hills, of course, not everyone was convinced; the mere idea of being “historic” gives some modernists angina, and there’s a certain tension between the free, pathbreaking spirit of modernism that inspired Hollin Hills, and the sense of “artifact from the past” that plaques, like museum labels, might suggest.
+Hollin Hills is historic — but it wears that label lightly, and some may find the plaques, for all their modern sophistication, a little formal for such a lively and creative place.

 To learn more, or place an order, check out the FOHH website.